Overbooked-ai/twilio-voice-react-native/PING_PONG.md

 This implementation follows the official guide from issue #496 and should provide a robust Expo integration for the Twilio Voice React Native SDK.
 The updated build.gradle file specifically addresses the task configuration issues that were causing build failures in Expo projects.

+### Claude (Update 3 - TypeScript Fixes)
+I've fixed the TypeScript errors that were causing build failures:

+1. **Fixed exports in index.ts**
+   - Added proper export for `TwilioErrors` which was missing
+   - Correctly exported `RTCStats` from the proper location
+   - Fixed the module path structure

+2. **Fixed unused imports**
+   - Removed unused imports in `ExpoModule.ts` that were causing warnings

+3. **Fixed type errors in test files**
+   - Updated error handling in test files to be more type-safe
+   - Used proper TypeScript interfaces and type guards

+These fixes will ensure that the code compiles correctly and that the TypeScript type checks pass.
+All the exported interfaces and types are now properly defined and accessible from the main module exports.

 ### Developer